lagotto/pyalm/docs/index.md

 {{  d['examples/example.py|idio|pycon|pyg']['print-ids'] }}
 {{  d['examples/example.py|idio|pycon|pyg']['print-stats'] }}

-If a single DOI is given then the returned object will be an ArticleALM object.
-If multiple DOIs are requested then the returned object will be a list.
-Multiple DOIs should be passed to the `get` method as a list of strings.
+The returned object is always a list of ArticleALM objects.
+If a single DOI is passed the list will be of length one.
+Multiple DOIs should be passed to the `get` method as a list of strings of the form `10.1371/journal.pgen.1004001`.

 {{  d['examples/example.py|idio|pycon|pyg']['multiple-dois'] }}